When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - IPv6 Leak Protection – This feature ensures your real IP is always hidden behind the VPN by disabling IPV6 traffic to prevent leaks from IPV6 requests.
 Most websites only support IPv4 addresses, so many VPNs don’t bother tunneling IPv6.
 However, if you connect to an IPv6 website using a VPN that does not support IPv6, your IP address will leak.

-- Stealth VPN – Stealth VPN technology protects your online activities by disguising your VPN traffic to look like ordinary Internet traffic.
-The stealth VPN feature is very useful for countries with serious Internet restrictions and censorship issues, like China and India.
+- Stealth VPN – This technology protects your online activities by disguising your VPN traffic to look like ordinary Internet traffic.
+It's very useful for countries with serious Internet restrictions and censorship issues, like China and India.
+All supported platforms, except for Linux, have this obfuscation feature.

-- Application Guard – This feature lets you select specific applications to work exclusively with PrivateVPN.
+- Application Guard – This feature has the same function as the kill switch but focuses more on apps.
+It lets you select specific applications to work exclusively with PrivateVPN.
 Application Guard ensures that your online activities remain secure without requiring all your device’s applications to be routed through the VPN.
+At the moment, it's only available on Windows PCs.

 Server Count & Infrastructure